 They teach you the simplest and best practices.
 You learn what platform to use, what plugins to use, and how to use them.
 They share with you the ways they built their affiliate marketing business from their travel blog.
 These tips are something it would have taken me years to learn on my own, if ever.

 We would never have been able to produce this blog and begin our affiliate marketing business without this course.
 If you want to learn more about the course, you can attend a free webinar where they explain it all to you.
-You can then make the decision whether the course is right for you.
+You can then make the decision about whether the course is right for you.

 You Can Enjoy a Great Retirement Lifestyle

-And, if you need more money to retire to your ideal location, you can earn start earning that money now and continue to earn more in retirement.
+And, if you need more money to retire to your ideal location, you can earn start earning that money now.
+And, continue to earn more in retirement.
 Hopefully, we gave you some important and valuable information here.
 More importantly, we opened-up your mind to possibilities.
 You can retire your way and enjoy a great retirement lifestyle even if you don't have a huge nest egg.